nidhish-srivastava/bill-generator/README.md

 - **Save Bill**: After previewing, click "Save Bill" to store it locally
 - **View Saved Bills**: Click "Saved Bills" to see all your previous invoices
 - **Export to Excel**: From the Saved Bills view, click "Export to Excel" to download all bills as a spreadsheet
+- **Share to Whatsapp** : From the Saved Bills view, click "Share to Whatsapp" to share to whatsapp